What is Trade Compliance and Why Does it Matter?

 – Non-preferential origin is where it dictates the origin of the product being shipped.
 The rules associated with the identification of origin are specific to the rules of the importing country.

 – Incoterms – Incoterms have globally recognized trade terms used to clearly define the responsibilities of the buyer and seller along the shipment lifecycle, they are integral to a contract so that both parties are clear on delivery, costs, risk, and responsibility.

 – Licenses & Permits – It is your responsibility to check if you require a permit or license when importing or exporting certain products.
 There are controls, for example, on military/paramilitary goods, technology, medicines, chemicals, artworks, plants, and animals.

 Your goods will be confiscated and will be delayed if you are importing and exporting without the right license.

-- Exports controls – Certain products are subject to export control legislation as they could have harmful uses. it is your responsibility to classify all products against the appropriate legislation.
-This will ensure the correct license requirements can be established.
+– Exports Control – Certain products are subject to export control legislation as they could have harmful uses. it is your responsibility to classify all products against the appropriate legislation.

 – Customs Management – Have a clear plan of action if your business is subject to a customs investigation.

 – Screening – Screening customers, vendors, and transaction data against sanctioned, politically exposed persons and other risky entities will help ensure you are not inadvertently doing business with an undesirable person.